 8 best practices to prevent unauthorized access

-Here is a list of best practices and techniques for preventing and detecting unauthorized access incidents.
+Here is a list of best cybersecurity practices and techniques for preventing and detecting unauthorized access incidents.

 1. Adopt the principle of least privilege